+T

 G6: Evaluating how With the expansion of the Return the indicator to There were concerns

-• •

 policies in 20th and 21st time period from 2000 to 21 st Century.
 Return time about age

 century authoritarian 1900, The EQ no longer aligns frame back to 2000 to appropriateness and

 regimes, including those with the time frame and the help ensure that each content alignment.

 during the Holocaust, have objectives.
 The inclusion of unit ends in content Groups suggested

 restricted challenged the 20 th century in the related to modern da moving Holocaust

 universal human rights, Content Topic creates a content to Grade 7 or

 limited economic misalignment.
 Inclusion of Holocaust is another unit, such as

 opportunities, and more age appropriate for Unit 5 or 7.
 One group

 impacted access to The inclusion of the Holocaust 7 th , not 6 th grade suggested moving the

 technology. is important.
-However, it does timeframe back to 21 st
+However, it does , , timeframe back to 21st

 not fit and is misaligned with Other authoritarian century and provided

 the EQ. regimes could be examples of modern

-included to broaden the authoritarian regimes.
+3.75 included to broaden the authoritarian regimes.

-scope
+scope a a a a a a a a a a a a a a a a a a a

 Notes: Support for

 Armenian Genocide, moving Holocaust to

 Myanmar, or Rwanda and Unit 7 and reverting

 Burundi objective timeframe to

-21 st century.
+Baranar 21 st century.
 Also

 Concerns over Holocaust support for moving

 addition to this Unit Holocaust to Unit 4

-(Movement of
+dudicion to this offic (Movement of

 Consider relocating Pathogens and Ideas).

 Holocaust to Unit 5 History in Jerusalem

 (Relocation of Humans) Content Topic is Euro-

 with a focus of "Why do centric.
 Some

 people move?" and use community members

 as a tie-in for migration of the Jewish

-as a tie in for migration community would like
+as a tie-iii ioi iiiigiatioii community would like

+Aaid the idea of mutting •

-Avoid the idea of putting more emphasis on
+Avoid the idea of putting Holocaust in the more emphasis on

-Holocaust in the non-European Jews.
+non-European Jews.

-Jerusalem unit •

 Jerusalem unit Can add an objective

-to Unit 7, Jerusalem to
+IF we are in a 11 at 1 to Unit 7, Jerusalem to

 IF moving Holocaust into focus on migration of

 Unit 5, consider non-European Jews.

 specifically naming

 xenophobia,

-antisemitism, etc. to draw

-focus to oppression

-Consider question like:

-"How can oppression

-cause migration?"

-Use Holocaust as a

-content topic

-Consider relocating to

-Unit 7 ("Why there?
-Why

-then?") but, if this is

-done, it would require

-the redesign of a new EQ

-for the Unit

-Consider removing

-indicators from the

-Framework (to limit the

-content) and then

-consider where to add

-indicators for Holocaust
+antisemitism, etc. to draw focus to oppression Consider question like: "How can oppression cause migration?"
+Use Holocaust as a content topic Consider relocating to Unit 7 ("Why there?
+Why then?") but, if this is done, it would require the redesign of a new EQ for the Unit Consider removing indicators from the Framework (to limit the content) and then consider where to add indicators for Holocaust